davekinkead/thesis/chapters/02-simulation-and-philosophy/chapter.md

 ## Philosophy & the Thought Experiement (2500)

+For as long as there has been philosophy, there have been thought experiments.

 Philosophy is hollow without thought experiments

   - Ship of Theseus
   - The Ring of Gyges